trevorjgould/dada2processing/README.md

  ## removes adapters
  adapter_removal.sh

+ ## removes primers
- ## checks what the primers are: give an example pair of fastq.gz files
+ checks what the primers are: give an example pair of fastq.gz files

  primercheck.sh sample_R1_L001.fastq.gz sample_R2_L001.fastq.gz

  automatically runs: primer_trim.sh which removes the found primers

  ## Run dada2: what markergene?, what is the quality?
  run_dada2.sh [-m < 16S|ITS|18S>] [-q <good|bad>]